vertica/VerticaPy/docs/source/examples_learn_iris.rst

 Iris
 =====

-This example uses the 'iris' dataset to predict the species of various flowers based on their physical features.
+This example uses the ``iris`` dataset to predict the species of various flowers based on their physical features.
 You can download the Jupyter Notebook of the study `here <https://github.com/vertica/VerticaPy/blob/master/examples/learn/iris/iris.ipynb>`_.

 - **PetalLengthCm:** Petal Length in cm
 - **PetalWidthCm:** Petal Width in cm